 Regional regression equations derived from USGS stream gaging stations meet all three of the above criteria.
-First, the regional regression equations developed for Maryland and other state highway administrations by the USGS are, by definition, in the public domain.
+First, the regional regression equations developed for Maryland are in the public domain.
 Second, the regression methodology is widely used and recognized as acceptable by the hydrologic community.
 And third, the original data, regression methodologies, and the resulting equations are published and, therefore, readily verifiable.

-Standard hydrologic practice strongly recommends that all deterministic models, such as the TR-20, be calibrated against local data.
-Where sufficient actual, measured rainfall and runoff data are available, the TR-20 model should be calibrated and, if possible, validated prior to its application.
+Standard hydrologic practice strongly recommends that all deterministic models, such as the WinTR-20, be calibrated against local data.
+Where sufficient actual, measured rainfall and runoff data are available, the WinTR-20 model should be calibrated and, if possible, validated prior to its application.
 However, the availability of on-site rainfall and runoff data is rarely the case in actual practice.
-In these more typical circumstances, regional regression equations developed from stream flow data may be used as a basis to "calibrate" the TR-20 model, providing the watershed conditions are consistent with those used to develop the equations.
+In these more typical circumstances, regional regression equations developed from stream flow data may be used as a basis to "calibrate" the WinTR-20 model, providing the watershed conditions are consistent with those used to develop the equations.

-Because of the need to improve confidence of the TR-20, the regional regression equation issues outlined above, and an array of other concerns being faced by the two organizations, the Maryland Water Management Administration and the Maryland State Highway Administration agreed to appoint a special hydrology panel.
+Because of the need to improve confidence of the WinTR-20, the regional regression equation issues outlined above, and an array of other concerns being faced by the two organizations, the Maryland Water Management Administration and the Maryland State Highway Administration agreed to appoint a special hydrology panel.
 The Hydrology Panel (the Panel) was to be composed of professionals with extensive experience in Maryland who, at the same time, were nationally recognized for their substantial contributions to the practice of hydrology.
 Appointed in the fall of 1996, the Panel was chartered to operate independently of the SHA or other state agencies.
 The mission of the Panel was to: